 3. Been convicted of, or pled guilty or nolo contendere to, “Fleeing” or “Attempting to Elude” a police officer, as defined in F.S.S.
 316.1935.

 4. Been convicted of, or pled guilty or nolo contendere to, “Driving Under the Influence” as defined in F.S.S.
-316.193, more than once.
+316.193, more than once, or within 5 years of applying.

 A. New Applicants